utkusen/promptmap/README.md

 /  |-----| |_|                |_|                 |_|  |_____|
 ```

-promptmap2 is a vulnerability scanning tool that automatically tests prompt injection attacks on your custom LLM applications.
+promptmap2 is a vulnerability scanning tool that automatically tests prompt injection and similar attacks on your custom LLM applications.
 It analyzes your LLM system prompts, runs them, and sends attack prompts to them.
-By checking the response, it can determine if the prompt injection was successful or not.
+By checking the response, it can determine if the attack was successful or not.
 (From the traditional application security perspective, it's a combination of SAST and DAST.
 It does dynamic analysis, but it needs to see your code.)

 It operates using a dual-LLM architecture: